 Problem solving ability trumps choice of language

 I have worked on teams where the majority of the software was written in one language and the majority of the engineers they hired had experience exclusively in other languages.
-Why would a large team hire such people, because the people showed strong leadership skills in the soft skills such as communication ability, customer obsession, productivity management, conflict resolution, and of course problem solving ability.
+Why would a large team hire such people, because the people showed strong leadership skills such as communication ability, customer obsession, productivity management, conflict resolution, and of course problem solving ability.

-Good problem solving ability for developers does not only include being able to create algorithms to solve coding challenges that you would find on hackerrank or leek coder.
+Good problem solving ability for developers does not only include being able to create algorithms to solve coding challenges that you would find on hackerrank or leetcode (leetcode walkthroughs).
 It also includes being able to recognize business and consumer problems and being able to envision a piece of software that can solve this as well as driving the proposal process and design of the components of the system that will solve that problem.

 What programming language solves what kind of problems

 Now that we see a single organization might have pieces of their applications in all of the languages lets dive a little deeper into the specific languages and their strengths and weaknesses.

 Created in: 1979 by Bjarne Stroustrup from Bell Labs

 Cons: Complex Syntax that is difficult to learn, Building and linking can get tricky

 Popular Uses: Optimized business logic libraries, embedded systems, gaming physics and 3d engines, operating systems

 Created in: 1995 by James Gosling from Oracle

 Cons: Garbage collection can generate memory leaks, Java Virtual Machine requires more memory then C++ applications